 Master of Social Work Programs

-Social Work In Action through Truth and Service
+Truth and Service: Social Work In Action

 The Master of Social Work (MSW) program at Howard University empowers graduates with the skills and expertise needed for advanced social work practice and leadership.
 Whether your passion is in working directly with individuals, families, and small groups, or in creating lasting change through community, administration, and policy (CAP) practice, our MSW program provides you with the knowledge and hands-on experience to make a significant impact.